nautobot/nautobot-app-nornir/README.md

   }
 ```

-The plugin behavior can be controlled with the following list of settings

 # Inventory

 The Nautobot ORM inventory is rather static in nature at this point.
 The user has the ability to define the `default` data.
 The native capabilites
 include.

-* Providing an object called `orm` that is a Nautobot `Device` object instance.
+* Providing an object called within the `obj` key that is a Nautobot `Device` object instance.
-* Provide keys for hostname, name, id, type, stie, role, config_context, obj, and custom_field_data.
+* Provide additional keys for hostname, name, id, type, site, role, config_context, and custom_field_data.
 * Provide grouping for global, site, role, type, and manufacturer based on their slug.
-* Provide credentials for napalm and netmiko.
+* Provide credentials for NAPALM and Netmiko.
-* Link to the credential class as defined.
+* Link to the credential class as defined by the `nornir_settings['settings']` definition.

 # Credentials

-There is a `NautobotORMCredentials` that describes what the object the Nornir inventory is looking for.
+There is a `NautobotORMCredentials` class that describes what methods a Nautobot Nornir credential class should have.

 ```python
 class NautobotORMCredentials: